 The duration of the probate appeal process can vary widely, typically ranging from several months to a few years.
 Factors affecting the timeline include the complexity of the case, the court’s schedule, and whether additional evidence or hearings are required.

-Can I appeal a probate decision on my own, or do I need a lawyer?
+a probate decision on my own, or do I need a lawyer?

 While it is possible to represent yourself in a probate appeal, it is highly advisable to seek legal assistance.
 Navigating the appeals process can be complex and a lawyer can provide critical expertise and help strengthen your case.